Texas Hold'em Poker

 0

-Odds of improving a flush on the flop
+Odds of improving to a flush partially or totally on the flop

 s